dmstr/yii2-parallax/README.md

 ```

 * TIP: try it with css transitions to create nicer effect.
-* TIP: to make a realistic parallax move closer (alsor bigger) elements faster than
+* TIP: to make realistic parallax effects, closer (alsor bigger) elements should
-elements tha are farther (also smaller).
+move faster than elements tha are farther (also smaller).